11-spot: Dodgers huge 1st in 15-3 win over Braves in NLCS

 "That was fun to be a part of,” Pederson said.
 “I think some of the momentum from last night, the last inning definitely carried over and got us feeling a little bit more comfortable at the plate.”

-Those 15 runs over two at-bats came after the Braves had allowed only nine runs in their previous six games plus eight innings, a stretch that included four shutouts over en route to a 7-0 post-season start.
+Those 15 runs over two times up came after the Braves had allowed only nine runs in their previous six games plus eight innings, a stretch that included four shutouts en route to a 7-0 post-season start.

 “It’s not ideal how we started the series, but we feel good about ourselves,” Bellinger said.